-FNHC sets expectations that all staff will meet the competencies as outlined in the Royal College of Nursing (RCN) Intercollegiate Guidance documents (RCN 2018 & 2019).
+FNHC sets expectations that all staff will meet the competencies as outlined in the Royal College of Nursing (RCN) Looked After Children: Roles and Competencies of Healthcare Staff - Intercollegiate Document (RCN 2020) and Safeguarding Partnership Board guidance.
 There are five levels of competence; all staff across FNHC should be competent in one of the five levels, which meets their role specific needs.
 FNHC ensures staff have access to safeguarding training via multi-agency training available through the SPB and HCS.
 All staff should become familiar with the programme of content and access relevant to programmes commensurate with their level of practice, as set out in FNHC's training profiles.